andrelucas/akceph-build/README.md

 This is a simple Dockerised Ceph build on an Ubuntu 20.04 base.
 This makes the generated binaries suitable for running on systems we have, natively or in a container.
-It also builds standard Debian packages.
+It can do a 'source only' build, it can build the standard Debian packages, and it can build a bare-bones Ubuntu-based Docker image suitable for use by the Gen2 team.

 This is a container with a standard (Ceph version-dependent) build image that you can use to build standard packages, but can also use as a playground.
 In